-From Matai Garden in Imphal to Buning Meadows in Tamenglong, the state of Manipur has a lot to offer to tourists.
-Here are some noteworthy names
+From Matai Garden in Imphal to Buning Meadows in Tamenglong, Manipur has a lot to offer to tourists.
+Here are some noteworthy places that you must cover after coronavirus is over

 Matai Garden, located about 8 km from state capital Imphal, is also known as Ibudhou Asheiningthou Garden.
 It is located in Matai in East Imphal district.